How To Do Everything Better

 If you’re not having much luck, try to avoid the natural temptation to throw harder.
 “Over-throwing will hurt your accuracy,” warns Bond.
 “If things aren’t going well, then slow down.”

-To see just how good some pitchers can become, check out the Canadian Horseshoe Championships in Guelph, Ontario, from August 8 – 12, 2023, hosted by the Royal City Ringers.
+To see just how good some pitchers can become, check out the Canadian Horseshoe Championships in Abbottsford, B.C., from July 23 – 27, 2024, hosted by the Abbottsford Horseshoe Club.

 Reidel Performance Wine Tasting Set